 - Often the player will have to scan the layout for several minutes before discovering that a game is unwinnable.
 Sometimes the player only discovers a game was never winnable after 10 or 20 minutes of moving cards.
 Unwinnable games are thrown out for 48 games including Russian Solitaire, Pyramid, Scorpion, Streets and Alleys, Fortress, and Flower Garden.
 With unwinnable games thrown out difficult to win games like Streets and Alleys, Fortress, and Flower Garden can be won about half the time.
 Also games can become unwinnable while they are being played even though there are lots of moves left.
 This is true of Golf, Putt Putt, Nestor, Vertical, Peek, Aces Up, Cruel, and Queen of Italy.
 For these games when the game is lost, play is automatically stopped so that the player does not unwittingly continue to play a hopeless game.
 More information on what unwinnable games are discarded or stopped during play is given on the Filter webpage.

-PLAY NEW VERSIONS OF MANY STANDARD GAMES INCLUDING FREECELL, SOLITAIRE, AND SPIDER WHEN:
+PLAY NEW VERSIONS OF MANY STANDARD GAMES INCLUDING FREECELL, SOLITAIRE, AND SPIDER:

-The new version of FreeCell has 3 of the 4 cells occupied by kings at the start of the game.
+Free Kings is a version of FreeCell which has 3 of the 4 cells occupied by kings at the start of the game.

-The new version of Solitaire allows the player to lay aside for immediate use up to 3 cards at a time instead of letting all the cards get buried
+Little Klondike Cache is a version of Solitaire which allows the player to lay aside for immediate use up to 2 cards at a time instead of letting all the cards get buried

 in the wastepile while dealing the cards one at a time.
-The game uses 2 decks and has no redeals.
+The game has no redeals.

-The new version of Spider allows cards to be built on any card of a higher rank that has the same suit.
+Autumn Leaves is a hybrid 1 deck version of Spider and Scorpion which allows cards to be built on any card of a higher rank that has the same suit.